kd60/prog_D/Second Project/README.md

 #### 1. ETL Pipeline
 A Python script, `process_data.py`, writes a data cleaning pipeline that:

- - Loads the messages and categories datasets
+ - Loads the titanic.csv datasets
  - Merges the two datasets
  - Cleans the data
  - Stores it in a SQLite database